jonesjebarajgit/AzureDataFundamentals-DP900-Challenge/Student/00-InitialSetup.md

    1. Successful create of a resource group to host all your resources in this challenge
    2. Successful creation of Azure storage account with datasets
-   3. Successful creation and loading of Azure SQL database with Covid19 data from dacpac file
+   3. Successful creation and loading of Azure SQL database with Covid19 data from bacpac file
    4. Successful creation and loading of Cosmos DB for NoSQL account with CSV file
    5. Successful creation of Azure Data factory pipeline to load Cosmos DB data